mem48/geocompr/main.md

 It is important to note that the attribute data operations preserve the geometry of the simple features.
 As mentioned at the outset of the chapter, however, it can be useful to remove the geometry.
 Do do this, you have to explicitly remove it because `sf` explicitly makes the geometry column sticky.
-This behavior ensures that data frame operations do not accidently remove the geometry column.
+This behavior ensures that data frame operations do not accidentally remove the geometry column.
 Hence, an approach such as `select(world, -geom)` will be unsuccessful instead use `st_set_geometry()`^[Note that `st_geometry(world_st) = NULL` also works to remove the geometry from `world` but overwrites the original object.